Engagement Rings & Weddings / Engagement Ring Styles

 14k yellow gold has a gold content of 58.3% and is alloyed with metals such as silver and copper.
 Its added durability and slightly lower cost compared to 18k make it the most frequently chosen karat purity.

 10k yellow gold offers affordability and durability because it comprises 41.7% pure gold.
 The increased amount of alloy metals within this material results in a paler yellow shade but slightly enhances its resistance to scratches and dents.
 Its lower purity level results in a less intense yellow color than traditional fine jewelry enthusiasts expect.
-People sensitive to metals might experience skin irritation from its increased alloy content.
+People sensitive to metals might experience skin irritation from the increased alloy content.
 Many people consider 10k gold less luxurious than 14k or 18k gold.

 For diamond and yellow gold engagement rings, solid gold is the only material designed to endure throughout your lifetime.